mds5793/xPort/img/TRADEMARKS.md

 </p>

 <p align="center">xPort&trade; is a trademark of Swift Enterprises LLC.
 All Rights Reserved.
 Use with permission.<br>
-lgk64&trade; is a trademark of Logick Computers Ltd. a subsidiary of Swift Enterprises LLC.<br>
+qrm64&trade; is a trademark of Swift Computing Corporation a subsidiary of Swift Enterprises LLC.<br>
 The Swift&trade; Signature and Bird Logo are trademarks of Swift Enterprises LLC.
 All Rights Reserved.
 Use with permission.
 </p>